Association for Financial Markets in Europe

 21 Dec 2018

-Their ask — AFME urges the Commission to reinstate the mandatory auditor report requirement for profit forecasts in prospectuses.
+Message — AFME urges the Commission to reinstate the mandatory auditor report requirement for profit forecasts in prospectuses.
 They argue removing independent verification may result in less reliable forecasts and auditors becoming reluctant to provide comfort to issuers.123

-How it helps them — This would preserve flexibility in disclosure while maintaining rigorous verification for marketing-focused forecasts.45
+Why — This would preserve flexibility in disclosure while maintaining rigorous verification for marketing-focused forecasts.45

-Who loses — The Commission loses simplified prospectus requirements and harmonized scrutiny across member states.6
+Impact — The Commission loses simplified prospectus requirements and harmonized scrutiny across member states.6

 Meeting with Jan Ceyssens (Cabinet of Vice-President Valdis Dombrovskis)